-- Application Form (Word 25kb) You must attach a passport sized photograph in the space provided on page 1.
+- Application Form (MS Word 90kB) You must attach a passport sized photograph in the space provided on page 1.

-- Form 1B - Immunization record (Word 185kb) must be completed in full by your doctor or university health centre.
+- Form 1B - Immunisation record (MS Word 185kB) must be completed in full by your doctor or university health centre.
 Please note that ALL sections of the form must be completed and laboratory reports dated within the previous 6 months must also be attached.